bevry-archive/documentation/bevry/01-community/coding-standards.html.md

 ### Returning

-Each function should have an explicit return, if it doesn't then make it chain.
-If you wish to use CoffeeScripts automatic return ability, then a comment stating you are using this should be used each time.
+Each function should have an explicit `return`.
+If it doesn't, then it should chain.
+If you wish to use CoffeeScripts automatic return ability, add a comment indicating it each and every time.

 ## JavaScript